 increase in operating income and lower interest expense.

-to lower interest rates, lower average debt balances, and
+million due to lower interest rates and lower average debt

 achieving a Total Recordable Incident Rate ( TRIR ) of